-It’s simply huge, and it weighs over one kilo or 2.5 pounds.
+It’s massive, weighing over one kilo or 2.5 pounds.

-However, it does come with a very nice lens cap that fits comfortably and safely to the front.
+However, it does come with an adorable lens cap that fits comfortably and safely to the front.

-The ultrasonic autofocus motor is lightning fast, very accurate, and very quiet.
+The ultrasonic autofocus motor is lightning-fast, accurate, and quiet.

-We also get a gasket for some weather sealing time with the metal lens mounts to make professional photographers happy.
+We also get a gasket for weather sealing time with metal lens mounts to make professional photographers happy.

-And the all-important picture quality, an ultra-wide-angle lens really needs to be sharp from corner to corner.
+And the all-important picture quality, an ultra-wide-angle lens needs to be sharp from corner to corner.

 We saw fantastic sharpness and contrast in the middle of the image.

-If we zoom into 13 millimeters, the picture quality is very sharp and punchy in the middle street from F 2.8.
+If we zoom in 30 millimeters, the picture quality is very sharp and punchy in the middle from F 2.8.

-The closer picture quality is just reasonably sharp things look a lot more accomplished when he stopped down to earth with a very clean and punchy image.
+The closer picture quality is reasonably sharp; things look much more accomplished when he stepped down to earth with a spotless and punchy image.

 Overall, this heavyweight camera lens punches very strongly in image quality.